jphrubant/Pass-The-Exam/README.md

 ```
 Description:
-Pass The Exam is a game where the player needs to ‘read’(catch) at least 20 books in order to pass the ‘exam’.
-The books are falling from above and the player has to collide with them on a left to right axis.
+Pass The Exam is a game where the player needs to ‘read’(catch) as many books as possible within 60 seconds.
+If the player collides with a clock, 5 seconds will be taken off the game time.
+In the game, the player can never lose but can always do better.
 ```

 ## MVP (DOM - CANVAS)

 ```
-This is a game where a player has to collide with 20 items.
+The player has to catch as many books as possible in 60 seconds.
 ```

 ## Backlog
 ```
 - Spinning books
 - Animated player
-- Add sound upon collision.
+- Add levels
 - Decreasing score when books fall out of the screen
 - Game over if score is < 0 + Game over screen.
 - Have different books with different speed/scores